micaelaneus/strength-as-ccoty/00-getting-started.md

 A journal is any collection of paper you don't lose.
 Turn that idea into an art project or stick with spiral-bound cheapies according to your taste.

 We see distinct benefits to starting a tarot journal separate from any other journal or grimoire you might keep.
-First, viewing past cards and spreads together often reveals patterns or trends that escape notice when sprinkled across other notes.
+First, reviewing your readings in context often reveals patterns or trends that escape notice when the information gets sprinkled among other notes.
 Over time, you build up a custom body of interpretations based on your intuitive interests that will dazzle you in retrospect.
-You also get the practical benefit of flipping back to a reading done at the start of a project or relationship after time has passed, giving you an accurate picture of where your mind was when things started.
+You also get the practical benefit of flipping back to a reading after time has passed to reflect on your interpretation at the start of a project or relationship compared to later in its development.
 Very useful for those who intend to learn from their experiences, or so we hear.

 Practical tips: date everything, name the source of a spread or interpretation, and note any conditions (environment, mood, world events, health, etc.) that give meaningful context to your reading.